-Classes may occasionally take a field trip to an area of interest matching their educational curriculum.
 Your child will bring a permission card home telling you about the trip his or her class is taking.
 It is important for you to sign the card and return it to school with your child.
-If your child does not return the card, properly signed by you, he or she may not attend the field trip.
+If your child does not return the card, properly signed by you, he or she may not go with the class on their trip.